-Multi-User License Management
+Multi-User License Management Guide for License Holders & Administrators.

 The ATLAS.ti licensing model is flexible and gives you as a customer the opportunity to optimally utilize your ATLAS.ti licenses.
 With few exceptions, ATLAS.ti licenses are per-seat licenses.
 This means that only users that are using ATLAS.ti at any given moment count as active users and occupy a seat.